 Starting Out – WBRC-TV Birmingham, Alabama

-Lydia began her journalism career at WBRC-TV in Birmingham, Alabama, which is where she got her first real taste of local television reporting.
+Lydia began her journalism career at WBRC-TV in Birmingham, Alabama, where she got her first real taste of local television reporting.
 Starting out in a local market is the traditional path for most journalists, and she worked hard to build her skills there.
-Birmingham gave her the on-ground experience that later markets would require.

 Investigative Reporting at Spectrum News NY1